srlinuxeurope/DCFPartnerHackathon/docs/eda/intermediate/custom-allocations.md

 **3. With EQL**

-* Run the EQL query you used in [step 3](#step-3-cross-check-asn-allocations-with-eql) to see the new allocations made from the `srexperts-asnpool` pool.
+* Run the EQL query you used in [step 3](#step-3-cross-check-asn-allocations-with-eql) to see the new allocations made from the `hackathon-asnpool` pool.

 ### Step 6: Network-level Verification